-How to Spot Fake Red Wing Shoes: 3 Ways to Tell Real Boots
+How to Spot Fake Red Wing Shoes: A Complete Guide to Authenticity and Durability

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

 Red Wing is an American footwear brand that dates back over 115 years.
-It’s famous for its rich tradition of boots craftsmanship.
+It’s famous for its rich tradition of boot craftsmanship.
 Red Wing manufactured footwear for American soldiers during WW1 and WW2.

 While Red Wing is famous for its leather boots, this brand has expanded into athletic footwear and specialist shoes designed for outdoor work.
 It’s a brand that ticks almost every box, from hiking boots to Oxfords and waterproof work shoes.

-Whether you’re shopping for heritage styles or workwear, you need to know how to spot fake Red Wing shoes.
-We’re running you through everything you need to know about Red Wing’s iconic footwear.
+Whether you’re shopping for heritage styles or workwear, you must know how to spot fake Red Wing shoes.
+We explain everything you need to know about Red Wing’s iconic footwear.

 Being an American-founded company is enshrined into Red Wing’s DNA.
 While you’ll see the ‘made in the USA’ tagline on most of the brand’s marketing, not all their shoes are made domestically.